Blair Swannell: Rugby career

 Swannell played as a forward, and in his last Test specifically at number eight.
 He was an unconventional and hard rugby player, known for his violent play.
 He would turn up for training in unwashed kit, and wore the same pair of breeches for every game, again unwashed.
 His poor personal hygiene and overly violent playing style, made him an unpopular character in the eyes of other players.

 Swannell first came to note as a rugby player when he represented English club team Northampton.
 It was while with Northampton that Swannell was invited to tour with Matthew Mullineux's British Isles team, on their 1899 tour of Australia.
 Swanell played in 17 matches of the tour including three of the four Tests against the Australian national team, missing only the opening defeat.
+He also guested for Sydney's Wallaroo FC in one game to improve his match fitness.
 Swannell scored in only one game on the tour, a try in a win over the New South Wales Waratahs on 29 July 1899.